Reginald Manningham-Buller, 1st Viscount Dilhorne: Key judgments

 Lord Dilhorne held in Newbury District Council v Secretary of State for the Environment; Newbury District Council v International Synthetic Rubber Co.
 Ltd. [1981] AC 578:

 "The conditions imposed must be for a planning purpose and not for any ulterior one... and they must fairly and reasonably relate to the development permitted.
 Also they must not be so unreasonable that no reasonable planning authority could have imposed them.

 In that case he also introduced the concept of the 'planning unit' which extinguishes previous permitted uses on land that has in practice become a new planning unit.
 This has stood up the test of recent jurisprudence and a DCLG (then DoE) circular is largely based on its principles.

+Post-lord chancellorship

+In the late 1960s, Dilhorne was the chief opponent in the House of Lords of legislation to legalise homosexual acts between consenting men.

 Bullying manner

 In the late 1950s, Bernard Levin gave Manningham-Buller the nickname "Bullying-Manner" in his Parliamentary sketch.
 When Manningham-Buller was elevated to the peerage as Lord Dilhorne, Levin renamed him Lord Stillborn.
 Lord Devlin, judge in the Adams case, described Buller's technique thus:

 "He could be downright rude but he did not shout or bluster.
 Yet his disagreeableness was so pervasive, his persistence so interminable, the obstructions he manned so far flung, his objectives apparently so insignificant, that sooner or later you would be tempted to ask yourself whether the game was worth the candle: if you asked yourself that, you were finished."

 Manningham-Buller was one of the inspirations for the character of Kenneth Widmerpool in Anthony Powell's A Dance to the Music of Time.